Derrick Morgan (American football)

-Derrick Lee Morgan (born January 6, 1989) is a former American football linebacker who spent his entire nine-year pro career playing for the Tennessee Titans of the National Football League (NFL).
-He was selected 16th overall by the Titans in the 2010 NFL Draft after playing college football at Georgia Tech.
+Derrick Lee Morgan (born January 6, 1989) is an American former professional football linebacker who played in the National Football League (NFL) for nine seasons with the Tennessee Titans.
+He was selected 16th overall by the Titans in the 2010 NFL draft after playing college football at Georgia Tech.

-High school career
+Early life

 Morgan was born in Lancaster, Pennsylvania.
-He attended Coatesville Area High School in Coatesville, Pennsylvania where he played for the Red Raiders football team.
+He attended Coatesville Area High School in Coatesville, Pennsylvania, where he played for the Red Raiders football team.
 As a senior he was named league Defensive Player of the Year and first-team All-State after recording 47 tackles and 7 sacks at the defensive end position.
 He also rushed for 523 yards and 8 touchdowns as a running back.

 College career

 Morgan attended the Georgia Institute of Technology from 2007 to 2009, playing for the Georgia Tech Yellow Jackets of the Atlantic Coast Conference.
 As a true freshman in 2007 he appeared in 12 of 13 games, recording 9 tackles as a reserve defensive end.
 The following year as a sophomore he started all 13 games, contributing 51 tackles and 7 sacks while earning an honorable mention All-ACC selection.
 As a junior in 2009, Morgan was named ACC Defensive Player of the Year and earned first-team All-American honors from Associated Press, Pro Football Weekly, and Scout.com.
 He finished the season with 55 tackles (including 18.5 for a loss) and 12.5 sacks while helping his team to a conference championship.
 After his junior year, Morgan decided to enter the 2010 NFL draft.